 H1.2 New Students

 New students entering in the fall semester may begin graduate academic appointments on July 1 if they have submitted a Statement of Intent to Register (SIR) on or before that date, and if they are enrolled as a non-degree student in Summer Sessions.
 All requirements for employment and all academic eligibility rules apply.

 With the exception of International students, new students entering in the spring semester may begin on December 1 if they have submitted the SIR on or before that date and if they are enrolled in units for spring semester.

 H1.3 Visiting Students

 Graduate student academic appointments are normally reserved for UCB students.
 Certain non-UCB students may be hired if the department has been unsuccessful in recruiting a qualified Berkeley graduate student, or if the visiting student is unusually qualified for the appointment.

-Only students who are registered and enrolled at another UC campus, 2) taking part in the UC Intercampus Exchange, or 3) students participating in the Exchange Scholar Program are eligible for an appointment.
+Only visiting students who are 1) registered and enrolled at another UC campus, 2) taking part in the UC Intercampus Exchange, or 3) students participating in the Exchange Scholar Program are eligible for an appointment.
 Hastings College of the Law students may not be appointed as GSIs or GSRs.

 To hold a spring semester appointment at UCB, a student must register and enroll in both the winter and spring quarters or in the spring semester on the other UC campus.